 Max and Jude

 Max is a born performer and absolutely loves to dance and make people laugh.
-Max can recognize all his letters and write them too.
-His Memaw has been teaching him how to read this year during virtual learning.
-Max was adopted from China when he was 2 1/2 years old and he completed our family perfectly.
+He loves music, especially hip hop.
+Max has an amazing memory.
+He has learned all of letters, the sounds they make, and is working on blending sounds.
+He can also count all the way to 143!
+He was adopted from China when he was 2 1/2 years old and he completed our family perfectly.

 Both Max and Jude love to wrestle and play ball with their big brother, MT.
 They love to create videos and fun projects with their sister, Mikayla.
 They love going to the beach, camping, and playing games.’